ortwin45/home-networking/README.md

 ### Ubuntu server

+Ubuntu server needs MBR formatting (not GPT) for the external USB SSD device.

 As explained on [this website](https://vitux.com/how-to-manually-mount-unmount-a-usb-device-on-ubuntu/), mounting a USB SSD as non-root user is done with the following command.
 If you omit the -o, the owner will be root.
 Assuming the device is detected in ``/dev/sda1``:
 ````
 sudo mount /dev/sda1 /media/ubuntu/usbssd/ -o uid=1000
 ````
 Unmounting is done using ``sudo umount /dev/sda1``